lorenzotecmania/Skull-from-a-donkey/README.md

 2. Extract everything to a folder
 3. Run exe

-Features for 0.2-demo:
+Features for 0.3-demo:

--difficulty adjuster
--score leaderboard
+-UI improvements